WilliamZBowie/MultiNMF/README.md

 cd MultiNMF  # the directory of the cloned repository pip install -e .
 ```
-# Installation and Usage for Xeomake
+# Installation and Usage for MultiNMF
 check: https://github.com/WilliamZBowie/MultiNMF/wiki